johncarlomaula/john-carlo.github.io/project5_telco.md

 Once I fit the initial model and measured its performance, I decided to improve its performance in two different ways:

-1. Changing the probability threshold to the optimal cutoff
+1. Changing the probability threshold to the optimal cutoff (fig 5).
 2. Bootstrapping to achieve a 50% churning prevalence in the dataset.

 Then, I will use the validation set to measure its final performance.
 The methodology can be summarized in the image below.